siyeon9302/ITE-web-systems/README.md

-## 💻25.09.17 SUMMARY
+## 💻 25.09.17 SUMMARY

-### 📒What I learned today?
+### 📒 What I Learned Today

-I heard "Web safe color" for the first time.
+I heard the term **"Web Safe Color"** for the first time.
+There are a lot of color charts on [htmlcolorcodes.com](https://htmlcolorcodes.com).
+I learned that colors can be represented in **Hex code**, **RGB code**, and **HSL code**.
-There are a lot of color chart in htmlcolorcodes.com There are Hex code, RGB code, HSL code for color.
-I don't know HSL ccode so I think I should find about this.
+I don’t know much about the HSL code yet, so I think I should study it more.

-According to professor, (I'm not sure but) RGB code and HSL code is usiing function for color so they have parameters.
+According to the professor (I’m not 100% sure, but), both RGB code and HSL code are written in function form, so they use parameters.

-We learned about font-family.
-Type like this!
-(All of these are inline styling or inline CSS)
+---

+We also learned about **font-family**.
+Here’s an example (this is inline styling with CSS):

 ```html
 <h3 style="font-family: 'Courier New', Courier, monospace;">